 - Working remotely

-If you were injured while traveling to or from work, your injuries are probably not covered by workers comp.
+If you were injured while traveling to or from work, your injuries are probably not covered by workers’ compensation.
 But your injury may be covered if it occurred on your employer’s parking lot or sidewalk.
+Our workers’ compensation attorneys in Macon can investigate the circumstances surrounding your case to determine what will and won’t qualify for a claim.

-No. Workers compensation in Macon-Bibb County completely replaces the ordinary system of lawsuits for workplace injuries.
+No. Workers’ compensation in Macon completely replaces the ordinary system of lawsuits for workplace injuries.
 This means that you cannot sue your employer.
 This rule has several advantages for injured workers:

 - You never have to go against your boss or claim your employer was at fault

-If you’ve been injured on the job, you have a right to workers comp benefits.
-At John Foy & Associates, we want to make sure you get the money you’re entitled to, no matter what the insurance company says.
+After sustaining injuries on the job, you have a right to workers’ compensation benefits.
+At John Foy & Associates, our Macon workers’ compensation lawyers want to make sure you get the money you’re entitled to, no matter what the insurance company says.
 We offer a free consultation where we’ll discuss your case and help you decide what to do.
-Call us at (404) 400-4000 or fill out the form to your right and get your FREE consultation today.